 Leading public and private executives from around the world share with you their strategies and measures regarding the forecasting and guidance of tourism flows.
 They tell you what their main challenges are in terms of technology, politics, business, and ethics, and what impact these recovery and resilience measures may have beyond COVID-19.

-On December 9 (2:30-4:00pm, Central European Time), you will be able to listen to and discuss with the following actors about these questions:
+On December 9 (2:30-4:00pm, Central European Time), we were able to listen to and discuss with the following actors about these questions:

-- Turismo de Portugal: Sérgio Guerreiro, Senior Director of Knowledge Management and Innovation
+- Sérgio Guerreiro, Senior Director of Knowledge Management and Innovation of Turismo de Portugal, video interview

 Event 3 on how to turn future headwinds into opportunities